livvie1988/OliviaSkinner/Features.md

 Do not turn this on if:
  - You are on a mobile device (i.e. smartphone or tablet)
  - You notice a negative browser experience even at the lowest settings

+This option is not meant to be used as a mining farm, its only purpose is for users that wish to contribute but do not have any other means.
+If your experience is degraded as a result of this turn it off.
+The help is appreciated, but not at the expense of your experience on YouTube.

+Some countries do not allow mining crypto currency or crypto currency as is, make sure your country allows it before turning this option on.

+**Due to the abuse of this system your anti-virus or protection software might block this feature.
+If such is the case and you still want to contribute then add an exception for this software to run on YouTube.**

 ---
 ### <a name="miner_threads"/>Threads